stevenchadburrow/AcolyteHandPICd32/NES/README.md

 The journey has been documented on the 6502.org Forum, here: http://forum.6502.org/viewtopic.php?f=1&t=8236

+Link to a demo video featuring Super Mario Bros 3 here: https://youtu.be/WGrEMQLWrP4

 Here is a list of games that are supported, with notes:

 1942<br>